-The scope of this Life Cycle Assessment (LCA) relates to all products sold by Ross Hill Wines and does not provide details for separate product lines.
-The complexity and cost of a full LCA on each wine variety ruled out a detailed analysis.
-All wine bottled by Ross Hill Wines in the period 2014 - 2015 will have emissions offset.
+The scope of this Life Cycle Assessment (LCA) relates to all products sold by Ross Hill Wines and operation of the business.
+It does not provide details for separate product lines.
+The complexity and cost of a full product LCA on each wine variety ruled out a detailed analysis.
+All wine bottled by Ross Hill Wines in the period 2018 - 2019 will have emissions offset.
 This means that the entire product range (all vintages, red and white wines) will be carbon neutral.